MicrosoftDocs/CortanaSkillsKit/docs/skills/adaptive-cards.md

       "snooze": "5"   <-- the Input.ChoiceSet id and selected value
     }
 ```
-_You should ignore the `text` property on the message if a value is present._
+_You should ignore the `text` property on the message if a `value` is present._

 If the response is spoken, there will be a `text` response on the message, but no `value`.

+You should handle both cases.

 ### Respond in C#